Annette Peacock

-Annette Peacock is an American composer, musician, songwriter, producer, and arranger.
+Annette Peacock (born September 2, 1941) is an American composer, musician, songwriter, producer, and arranger.
 She is a pioneer in electronic music who combined her voice with one of the first Moog synthesizers in the late 1960s.

 Biography

 Annette Peacock was writing music by the time she was four years old.
 She is self-taught except for her time as a student at The Juilliard School in the early 1970s.
 She grew up in California.